LunarcatOwO/embed-service/readme.md

-Collecting workspace information# YouTube Embed Service
+Collecting workspace information# Embed Service

 A lightweight service to fetch and embed the latest or featured video from a YouTube channel with dynamic scaling.